×

 When we asked people living in Dusseldorf what life is like and how people spend their time, they said:

 "Dusseldorf is a great city for expats and digital nomads, offering a high quality of life and plenty of opportunities for work and leisure.
 The city is well connected, with excellent public transport links, and is home to a diverse range of cultures and nationalities.
 Expats and digital nomads can enjoy a wide range of activities, from exploring the city's many museums and galleries to taking part in the vibrant nightlife.
 The city also offers plenty of green spaces, with parks and gardens to explore.
-With its excellent infrastructure and welcoming atmosphere, Dusseldorf is an ideal destination for expats and digital nomads," said one expat in Dusseldorf.
+With its excellent infrastructure and welcoming atmosphere, Dusseldorf is an ideal destination for expats and digital nomads," remarked one expat living in Dusseldorf, Germany.

 What do expats in Dusseldorf appreciate most about the local culture?